 - 1. Up to 75 Percent Damaged.
 A nonconforming building or structure that is damaged or partially destroyed by fire, flood, earthquake, or other natural disaster may be restored or rebuilt if the cost of repair or reconstruction does not exceed 75 percent of the replacement cost of the nonconforming structure as determined by the Building Official.
-Replacement of the damaged portions of the building is allowed by-right provided that the replaced portions are the same size, extent, and configuration as previously existed, and repair work commences within 24 months of the date of damage. - More Than 75% Damaged.
-If the cost of repair or reconstruction of a nonconforming building or structure exceeds 75 percent of the replacement cost of the nonconforming structure as determined by the Building Official, the land and building will be subject to all of the requirements and applicable standards of this Title in effect at the time of the loss.
+Replacement of the damaged portions of the building is allowed by-right provided that the replaced portions are the same size, extent, and configuration as previously existed, and repair work commences within 24 months of the date of damage. - 2.
+More Than 75% Damaged.
+If the cost of repair or reconstruction of a nonconforming building or structure exceeds 75 percent of the replacement cost of the nonconforming structure as determined by the Building Official, the land and building will be subject to all of the requirements and applicable standards of this Title in effect at the time of the loss. - E. Where nonconforming structures dedicated to residential uses, except in the IS and IG Zone Districts, are damaged or destroyed by fire, flood, earthquake, other catastrophic event, or the public enemy, such structures may be reconstructed to the same or lesser size, in the same general footprint location, and to its pre-damaged size and number of dwelling units provided that reconstruction shall commence within 24 months of the time of damage and be diligently carried out to completion.
+(Ord.
+20-03 § 6)

+200.199.
 17.36.060 Involuntary Nonconformities

-A. Involuntary Nonconformance of a Lot, Structure, or Use.
-Notwithstanding any other provision of this Chapter, no lot, structure, or use will be considered nonconforming as a result of a conveyance of any interest in the subject lot to a public entity through eminent domain proceedings, under threat of eminent domain proceedings, or to meet a requirement of any public entity having jurisdiction.
+Notwithstanding any other provision of this chapter, no lot, structure, or use will be considered nonconforming as a result of a conveyance of any interest in the subject lot to a public entity through eminent domain proceedings, under threat of eminent domain proceedings, or to meet a requirement of any public entity having jurisdiction.
+(Ord.
+20-03 § 6)